ezpaarse-project/ezpaarse/doc/configuration/parametres.md

 By default, they will be inserted at the end of the chain, before `qualifier`.
 You can prefix the list with the mention `(before <middleware name>)` or `(after <middleware name>)` to insert them at a more specific place, or `(only)` to only use the middlewares you want.

+[`v3.7.0` and above]
+If you need to insert middlewares at different places, you can declare multiple lists separated with `|` (see the example below).

 #### Examples
 ```
 'ezPAARSE-Middlewares': 'user-agent-parser, sudoc'